aws-samples/building-bots-on-aws/2_CodeManagement/README.md

 1. Choose **Next: Permissions**
 1. Choose **Attach existing policies directly**.
-1. Search for **CodeCommitFullAccess** and select the checkbox next to the policy.
+1. Search for **AWSCodeCommitFullAccess** and select the checkbox next to the policy.

     ![IAM user permissions](../images/iam-user-permissions.png)